Darragh1996/Sprint-Challenge-Authentication/README.md

 - [ ] What is the purpose of using _sessions_?

+sessions are a good way to store data for individual users against a unique session id. they can be used to persist state info between page requests.

 - [ ] What does bcrypt do to help us store passwords in a secure manner.

+bcrypt is used to hash a password before storing it in a db. hashed passwords can not be decrypted

 - [ ] What does bcrypt do to slow down attackers?

+since hashed passwords cannot be decrypted hackers have to make rainbow tables of possible hash passwords and they would have to make a completly new rainbow table for every possible secret as well

 - [ ] What are the three parts of the JSON Web Token?

+the header, payload, and signature

 ## Minimum Viable Product